 Look over these CAN-DO statements from ACTFL as a self-assessment of your current skills and to see what you need to be able to do at each level.
 For oral practice, check out Interpersonal Communication and Presentational Speaking; for composition, Presentational Writing.

 - What is the interview like?
 How can I prepare?

 - Want a few tips?

 Looking for more practice?

 Check out this website that has many Spanish proficiency exercises.
-By clicking “site index” near the bottom of the page, you can view various exercises from beginning to superior levels, with sample questions and answers, as well as practice with specific grammar topics.
+By clicking “site index” near the bottom of the page, you can view various exercises from beginning to superior levels; sample questions and answers; and practice with specific grammar topics.